Optimize Your Casting Materials: How to Clarify Your Casting DNA™

 “Why do they misunderstand me?”

 But casting directors are not guessing.
-They’re responding to information.
+They’re responding to information you provide for them.

 Your:

-All of those elements work together to create patterns.
+All of these elements work together to create patterns.

 And these patterns create expectations.